minio/docs/source/operations/data-recovery/recover-after-drive-failure.rst

 MinIO supports hot-swapping failed drives with new healthy drives.
 MinIO detects and heals those drives without requiring any node or deployment-level restart.
-MinIO healing occurs only on the replaced drive(s) and does not typically impact deployment performance.
+:ref:`MinIO healing <minio-concepts-healing>` occurs only on the replaced drive(s) and does not typically impact deployment performance.

 MinIO healing ensures consistency and correctness of all data restored onto the